 ANA permits a maximum of three project objectives for the entire project period.
 The project objectives are required to include measurable achievements.
 Each project objective must relate to one primary outcome and lead to the achievement of the project goal.
 The project objectives describe a change that brings the community closer to addressing the current community condition.
 Each objective must include an indicator, as well as a targeted achievement for the indicator.
+The target must be connected to the indicator.

-To fully quantify the deliverable, each objective must include the following four components, also known as TTIP:
+To fully quantify the deliverable, each objective must include the following four components, also known as Timeline, Target, Indicator, and Population (TTIP):